Are you a Microsoft Project user who is looking for a way to transition to agile product development? Then Jira Software is your best bet.

 - Affordable Pricing

-You can enjoy WBS Gantt-Chart for Jira from as low as $10 for 10 users (server version).
+You can enjoy WBS Gantt-Chart for Jira from as low as $10 for 10 users (Server or Data Center version).
+The cloud version is even more affordable with price as low as $2.5 for 10 users.
 On the other hand, MS Project Online Premium costs $55 for a single user each month with an annual commitment.
 Jira and WBS Gantt-Chart app is a fraction of the price of MS Project!
 You can also use this dedicated Jira calculator to calculate your Jira subscription plan.

 Choosing the Best Project Management Platform